|Oracle® TimesTen In-Memory Database C Developer's Guide

 This chapter provides information about the C development environment and related considerations for developing TimesTen applications.
 The following topics are covered:

 Environment variable settings for TimesTen are discussed in "Environment variables" in the Oracle TimesTen In-Memory Database Installation Guide.
+Refer to that discussion for details.

 ttenv scripts also configure access to the Oracle Instant Client, required for OCI programming.